 Asset Value Investors Limited (the “Firm”) is authorised and regulated by the Financial Conduct Authority (the “FCA”).
 The Firm is a London-based discretionary investment manager to professional clients and unregulated collective investment schemes.
-The Firm is a full scope Alternative Investment Fund Manager (“AIFM”) and categorised as a collective portfolio management investment firm by the FCA for capital purposes.
+The Firm is a full scope Alternative Investment Fund Manager (“AIFM”) and categorised as a Collective Portfolio Management Investment firm by the FCA for capital purposes.
 The Firm reports on a solo basis.
-The Firm’s Pillar 3 disclosure fulfils the Firm’s obligation to disclose to market participants’ key pieces of information on a firm’s capital, risk exposures and risk assessment processes.
+The Firm’s Pillar 3 disclosure fulfils the Firm’s obligation to disclose to market participants’ key information on a firm’s capital, risk exposures and risk assessment processes.

-We are permitted to omit required disclosures if we believe that the information is immaterial such that omission would be likely to change or influence the decision of a reader relying on that information.
+We are permitted to omit required disclosures if we believe that the information is immaterial i.e. where that omission would be unlikely to change or influence the decision of a reader relying on that information.
 In addition, we may omit required disclosures where we believe that the information is regarded as proprietary or confidential.
-In our view, proprietary information is that which, if it were shared, would undermine our competitive position.
+Proprietary information is that which, if it were shared, would undermine our competitive position.
 Information is considered to be confidential where there are obligations binding us to confidentiality with our customers, suppliers and counterparties.

 The Firm’s Directors determine its business strategy and the level of risk acceptable to the Firm.
-In conjunction with the Chief Financial Officer and Risk Officer, they have designed and implemented a risk management framework that recognises the risks that the business faces and how those risks may be monitored, mitigated and assessed on an ongoing basis.
+In conjunction with the Chief Financial Officer and Risk Officer, they have designed and implemented a risk management framework that recognises the risks that the business faces and how those risks may be monitored and mitigated and assess on an ongoing basis.
 The Firm has in place controls and procedures necessary to manage those risks.

-The Firm considers the following as key risks to its business:
+The Firm considers the following as risks to the business:

-Credit risk – This risk relates to the exposure to the Funds for non-payment of management and performance fees and counterparty exposure relating to the Firm’s bank balances and any other debtors.
-This is monitored by the Firm’s Chief Financial Officer.
+Credit Risk – this risk relates to the exposure to the Funds for non-payment of management fees and counterparty exposure relating to the Firm’s bank balances and any other debtors.
+This is monitored by the Firm’s Chief Financial Officer;

 The Firm was incorporated with limited liability in England & Wales on 28 January 1985 and its capital arrangements are established as share capital.